slensgra/db_populator/README.md

 -----------

 Applys a simple, guided DFS technique to traverse a schema, and create a concrete / compact database.
+The meat of the code base runs using a modified version of [django dynamic fixture](https://github.com/paulocheque/django-dynamic-fixture) by Paulo Cheque.

 The populate\_db management command iterates through all models recognized by the ORM, attempting to save each instance to the database.
 If the instance has a non-empty